TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/6. Spike Module/Spike Detection and Sorting/Functions/README.txt

 % 1.
 Data: Data structure containing high pass filtered preprocessed data as a Channel x Time matrix in Data.Preprocessed field.
 % High pass filter required!
 % 2.
 Detectionmethod: Thresholding Method.
 Options: "Quiroga Method" OR "Threshold: Mean - Std" OR "Threshold: Median - Std";
 % 3.
 Type: Method to compute mean and std with.
+Options: "All Channel
-Options: "All Channel" OR "Individual Ch."
+% Average" OR "Individual Ch."
+OR "All Channel Max Values"
 % 4.
 STDThreshold: Number of std's signal has to deviate from mean to count
 % as spike.
 Standard: 4; Can vary depending on type selected
 % 5.
 Filter: true or false, specify whether vertical artefacts should be